-Cat and dog allergies in Oak Creek, WI, Glendale, WI and Port Washington, WI can be quite frustrating because it is not always simple to find the root cause.
-Our board-certified dermatologists and their team bring expertise and experience in diagnosing and treating a broad range of dermatological diseases, such as:
+Cat and dog allergies in Oak Creek, WI, Glendale, WI, and Port Washington, WI can be quite frustrating because it is not always simple to find the root cause.
+Our team led by a board-certified dermatologist brings expertise and experience in diagnosing and treating a broad range of dermatological diseases, such as:

 - Allergic dermatitis